royward/pseudo-double/README.md

 There is an overflow value represented by all 1 bits.
 It is is returned in cases where an overflow, infinity or error happens.

-* 48 bits of mantissa rather than 52 bits means everything is on 8 bit boundaries, which is a slight performance improvement.
+* 48 (or 56) bits of mantissa rather than 52 bits means everything is on 8 bit boundaries, which is a slight performance improvement.
 * a signed mantissa rather than a separate sign bit means less branching and branches are more predictable.
 * putting the mantissa in the most significant bits means that comparison with less than, greater than, or equal to zero can be does by looking at the integer values.
 * the exponent in the least significant bits means that ldexp can be done with increment/decrement (except in the case of overflow).